sagemath/trac_to_gh/Issue 2128.md

 # Issue 2128: bug in random_prime (trivial to fix!)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2128

 Original creator: was